Find out about surgery to have a new breast shape made using your own body tissue after mastectomy.

 The operation leaves a dent in the thigh and a scar.

 These operations generally only give a small amount of tissue.
-So your surgeon may only consider them if you can’t have back or abdominal muscle reconstruction.
+So your surgeon might only consider them if you can’t have back or abdominal muscle reconstruction.
 Your surgeon may offer these operations if you are too slim to take tissue from the abdomen or if you have scarring from previous surgery in the abdomen or back.

 Only a few surgeons in the UK can do this type of reconstruction and you may need to travel to a specialist hospital.